berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ├── -- Audit fields (ERD standard)
-├── is_active             BOOLEAN NOT NULL DEFAULT TRUE ├── created_at            TIMESTAMPTZ NOT NULL DEFAULT NOW() ├── created_by            INTEGER NOT NULL DEFAULT 1 -- FK → developer.id
+├── is_active             BOOLEAN NOT NULL DEFAULT TRUE ├── created_at            TIMESTAMPTZ NOT NULL DEFAULT NOW() ├── created_by            INTEGER NOT NULL DEFAULT 1 -- FK to developer.id
 ├── updated_at            TIMESTAMPTZ NOT NULL DEFAULT NOW() └── updated_by            INTEGER NOT NULL DEFAULT 1